 Next, you’ll work on your lede—these are the first couple of sentences of your post, which will upfront tell readers what it is about and what to expect.

 You want to write an intro that compels them to keep reading.

-A good post lede meets the following criteria:
+A good blog post lede meets the following criteria: